Gjum/Synapse/README.md

 ## Features Roadmap
 - new, more flexible formatting syntax
 - skynet and tablist show combat logging
-- some other trusted player can update person standings live via group chat
+- some other trusted player can update person standings live via the team relay server
-- when pearled, start broadcasting automatically or on keybind
+- when pearled, start periodically executing the pearl location command, either automatically or on keybind
 - directional radar sound

 ## Config files